losttype/blog.losttype.com/src/2014-06-05-mary-blairs-killer-color-palettes.md

 categories:
   - Uncategorized
 ---
 Mary Blair is best known for her illustration and consulting work for the Walt Disney studio.
-Her modernist, stylized illustrations informed the *It&#8217;s a Small World* ride and park murals, and she drew concept art for several animated features.
-Regarded highly for her innate sense of color styling, Walt Disney recruited Blair&#8217;s expertise for projects like *Alice in Wonderland*, *Peter Pan*, and *Dumbo.*
+Her modernist, stylized illustrations informed the *It’s a Small World* ride and park murals, and she drew concept art for several animated features.
+Regarded highly for her innate sense of color styling, Walt Disney recruited Blair’s expertise for projects like *Alice in Wonderland*, *Peter Pan*, and *Dumbo.*

-A retrospective of Blair&#8217;s work is on display at the [Walt Disney Family Museum][1] until September 2014.
+A retrospective of Blair’s work is on display at the [Walt Disney Family Museum][1] until September 2014.

 <img class="blog-image-full" class="blog-image-full" src="/media/2014/05/LT_MaryBlair_01.jpeg" />
 <img class="blog-image-full" src="/media/2014/05/LT_MaryBlair_02.jpeg" />